 Some height loss is normal with aging.

 Beginning around age 30, people begin to lose height at about a quarter of an inch per decade.
 Height loss is accelerated as we get older.
 It is not uncommon to lose a full inch by the time we reach 60.
+Not only do you lose height, but your upper back suffers as well, causing a knot between shoulder blades.

 Here are the leading causes of height loss.